 Speaking of oatmeal, I love being able to purchase unsweetened oats in bulk.
 I am still waiting for Costco to add steel-cut oats, but for now, the old fashioned oats will have to do.
 I eat oatmeal almost every morning for breakfast (with a scoop of almond butter (see below) and milk (skim or unsweetened almond milk) on top – sometimes walnuts too).
 The large quantity lasts a long time and saves money (on Amazon, this same box is $23, at Costco it’s $10).
 I also love to use these oats to make my own (low sugar!) granola with sliced almonds to add to yogurt and homemade smoothie bowls.

 4. Almond Butter

 Nowhere can you find almond butter at this price!
-The 27-ounce jar costs $13.99 at Costco.
-That’s the same price as one 16-ounce jar of Justin’s almond butter at Walmart ($13.71).
+The 27-ounce jar costs $8.99 at Costco.
+That’s compared to one 16-ounce jar of Justin’s almond butter at Walmart ($13.71).
 The best part about this almond butter?
 The ingredient list: “roasted almonds”.